zramsay/eris-cli/README.md

 We intend to add the following concepts over time:

+* `projects` -- actions, workers, agents, contracts scoping feature
+* `agents` -- local or remote agents which can adjust the settings of any node running `eris`
 * `workers` -- scripted processes which need more logic than actions allow (node based, evented, middle layer)
-* `agents` -- local or remote agents which can adjust the settings of any node running `eris`

 These concepts (along with a few other goodies) provide the core functionality of what we think a true distributed application would look like.